Supercolony-net/sol2ink/docs/docs/tutorial/preparation.md

 title: Preparation
 ---

-In this tutorial, we will transpile the [ERC-20 contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) from OpenZeppelin, which you can find here.
+In this tutorial, we will transpile the [ERC-20 contract](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol) from OpenZeppelin.

 #### Preparation